Home Fixed Income What are Government Securities?

 Clearing Corporation of India Limited (CCIL)

-The risk of default is low to none in the government securities market in India.
+The risk of default is low in the government securities market in India.
 Regardless, the presence of an entity is required to ensure efficient clearing and settlement of transactions in the government securities, foreign exchange, and money markets in the country.
 The objective led to the establishment of CCIL in April 2001 as a central counterparty.
 It has resulted in advanced transparency, liquidity, market efficiency, and risk management.

 Impact of Unchanged Repo Rate on Government Securities 2024